melibe23/budget-cypress-exercise/e2e/README.md

 - Cross-browser testing (I will only cover Chrome browser, althoug you can add --browser {browsername} to the command and test it in all the browsers that Cypress supports installed in your machine)
 - Mobile testing

-In this section, I will provide User Stories speccifications of all those features that have been identified as features to be tested.
+In this section, I will provide User Stories specifications of all those features that have been identified as features to be tested.
 They are written in BDD.

 #### Feature: Add button is disabled when no value has been entered (This test will faild per request from Modus Create) ####